 As of today, the broker is fully documented and available on our GitHub page and ready for use.
 The broker provides easy configuration, such that the plans offered and the details about the Ceph cluster backend can easily be changed to suit the needs of the operator.
 The implementation already supports deployment and registration on Cloud Foundry, OpenShift and Kubernetes, with support for deploying with BOSH coming soon.

-Next week, we will publish a technical post discussing more about the specifics of how this service broker was developed, so make sure to check back for all the interesting details from setting up a test Ceph cluster to making the broker stateless by offloading its state without requiring any additional data services.
+In the near future, we will publish a technical post discussing more about the specifics of how this service broker was developed, so make sure to check back for all the interesting details from setting up a test Ceph cluster to making the broker stateless by offloading its state without requiring any additional data services.